Eduard Roschmann: Fictional portrayal

 Researcher Matteo San Filippo, who studied the issue of the discrepancies between the fictional and the real Roschmann, gives the following analysis:

 "We cannot blame Forsyth for being inaccurate.
 He was writing a thriller, not an historical essay.
 The incidents were based on fact and the overall impression was not inaccurate (for example, some religious houses did shelter the wanted, just not in Genoa.
 Roschmann did murder many people, but not a Wehrmacht captain.
 ODESSA did supply faked travel documents of different kinds.
 And so on)."

-The role of Wiesenthal in the genesis of the novel is more interesting.
-Later, the Nazi hunter confessed that he wanted to influence the writer.
-In fact, Wiesenthal was using the thriller to force Roschmann out into the open, which is what actually happened.

-Wiesenthal himself, in his 1990 book Justice Not Vengeance, admitted that he had suggested, in response to Forsyth's inquiry, that Forsyth's book, and the later film, include fictional statements about Roschmann, and that he, Wiesenthal, had done so for the purpose of casting the light on Roschmann and forcing his arrest.
+In his 1990 book Justice Not Vengeance, Wiesenthal admitted that he had suggested, in response to Forsyth's inquiry, that Forsyth's book, and the later film, include fictional statements about Roschmann, which Wiesenthal had done for the purpose of casting light on Roschmann and forcing his arrest.
 Indeed, Roschmann was eventually identified and denounced by a man who had just watched The Odessa File at the cinema.